Discover the BEST time to visit Florence Italy! Learn which months offer the perfect mix of fewer crowds and good weather to make your trip a success!

 The compact center makes for a quaint city during the quiet months but is also a recipe for disaster when the crowds descend upon Florence.

-The streets can quickly become a mass of shoulder to shoulder tourists during the summer months which is why it's imperative to research the best time to visit Florence Italy before you book your ticket!
+The streets can quickly become a mass of shoulder-to-shoulder tourists during the summer months.
+This is why it's imperative to research the best time to visit Florence, Italy before you book your ticket!

 Florence really is two different cities depending on when you visit.
 If you've been during peak tourist season and compared it to shoulder or slow season, you'll know exactly what I'm talking about.

-Florence in August, when many locals skip town and the streets are filled primarily with tourists, is completely different than Florence in November where you get a mix of locals and tourists and can actually find peaceful streets and quiet restaurants.
+Florence in August, when many locals skip town and the streets are filled primarily with tourists, is completely different than Florence in November where you get a mix of locals and tourists; when you can actually find peaceful streets and quiet restaurants.

 Short and Sweet: The BEST time to visit Florence, Italy is late fall and early spring